 Integrate (synchronize) your email system

-One of the main reasons people use Dynamics 365 for Customer Engagement apps is to store all customer communications in one place, so anyone with the appropriate permissions can see all relevant customer records.
+One of the main reasons people use model-driven apps in Dynamics 365, such as Dynamics 365 Sales and Customer Service, is to store all customer communications in one place, so anyone with the appropriate permissions can see all relevant customer records.
 For example, view all email associated with a particular contact, account, opportunity, or case.

-To store email and other messaging records in Customer Engagement apps, you need to synchronize your email system with Customer Engagement apps.
+To store email and other messaging records, you need to synchronize your email system with model-driven apps in Dynamics 365.
 You can do this with server-side synchronization.

 - In previous versions of Dynamics CRM, you could also use the Email Router to synchronize records.
-The Email Router has been deprecated as of the Dynamics 365 for Customer Engagement apps version 9.0.
+The Email Router has been deprecated as of the Dynamics 365 (online), version 9.0.
 We strongly recommend that you migrate all email routing functionality to use server-side synchronization.
-More information: Migrate settings from the Email Router to server-side synchronization

 - Internet Message Access Protocol (IMAP) email servers are not currently supported by server-side synchronization or the Email Router.